Taking a Chance on Teenagers

 All teenagers are in an awkward and unprecedented stage of life.
 They are stuck between childhood and adulthood.
 They're tasked with balancing responsibilities in the home, at school, in extracurriculars, and possibly at a job.

 On top of this, they're undergoing drastic hormonal and body changes.
 Social media marketing has targeted teenagers and young adults, and they spend many hours on social networking sites and social media sites.
 This in itself causes social pressure and can have negative consequences.
 They're pushing through these various challenges while thinking, "Who am I?"

 Teenagers need support, love, and guidance during that difficult part of their lives.
 Instead, many teens in the United States are entering foster care, coming from a birth family that didn't offer a safe, loving, and supportive home environment.

-According to a monthly snapshot from the Virginia Department of Social Services (VDSS) written in January 2020, most youth who came into care were between the ages of 13 and 15, when last removed from their homes.
-And as noted in VDSS data taken from March 2020, just over half of all youth in care are between the ages of 13 and 21.
+According to a monthly snapshot from the Virginia Department of Social Services (VDSS) written in January 2020, most youth who came into care were between the ages of 13 and 15 when last removed from their homes.
+As noted in VDSS data taken from March 2020, just over half of all youth in care are between the ages of 13 and 21.

-While this is just a chapter in the story of this young person's life, this situation could have gone so many different ways.
-Because this teen saw the success of an older brother who had been placed in the foster care system and received services through Fostering Futures , they trusted that they would be able to obtain similar success.
+While this is just a chapter in this young person's life story, this situation could have gone so many different ways.
+This teen saw the success of an older brother who had been placed in the foster care system and received services through Fostering Futures.
+Thankfully, they trusted that they would be able to obtain similar success.

 Take a chance on a teen.
 You could change both of your lives for the better.